forderud/RunInSandbox/README.md

 |Registry setup       | :x: Unknown                                                                 |

 ### Work-arounds
 Use [`RunAs`](https://docs.microsoft.com/en-us/windows/desktop/com/runas) to manually configure the user to run through.
-This also configures environment variable & registry properly, but seem to launch the process in a different session.
+This also configures environment variable & registry properly, but launches the process in session 0, which is not desired.